-As a non-contentious media lawyer, I advise on defamation reading, rights clearances, and how to eliminate or manage other legal risks before publication or broadcast.
+As a non-contentious media lawyer, I advise on defamation reading, rights clearances, and how to eliminate or manage all sorts of legal risks before publication or broadcast.
 This is in respect of both civil and criminal law.

 I also advise on the following non-contentious commercial law areas: “soft” intellectual property such as confidentiality, copyright, passing off, and trade marks; agency; confidentiality; and tortious and equitable obligations.

 Reported cases (most recent first)

 Most of my cases are settled before trial, and often before proceedings are issued.
 But there are some reported cases.

 Court of Appeal Civil Division EWCA Civ 658

 Chancery Division of the High Court EWHC 3354 (Ch)

 - in the above cases I acted for the intervener The Open Rights Group in the ongoing leading case on take-down notices against Internet Service Providers in respect of trade mark infringement

 Divisional Court of the Queen’s Bench Division EWHC 2157